 What is striking in this archive is its massive physicality, even in the most compact form: folded.
 In those folds are embedded and encrypted many mysteries, quests, questions, ideas, and thoughts.
 As a rhizome (of Deleuze and Guattari), the map appear as a tool which multiply the access to a reality, and affirm its complexity, multiplicity and singularity: “there is no cartographic truth, only multiple ways to testify of the world through maps”.

 By isolating elements of Jacques’ research Khurtova & Bourlanges' process explores logical and illogical approaches and creates new links between form and content.
 Finally, the (im)possibility of unfolding - to its maximum - the content (of one’s mind?) is translated into a spacious installation.
 On a larger scope, our investigation is an attempt to make visible and partially unravel the mysterious way one’s mind can function: obsessive and compulsive, logical and associative, pragmatic and unreasonable… The tactility of the works echoes to the fragility of physical traces we may leave behind, as well as the ones superimposed on us and our physical environment by higher forces.

 Khurtova & Bourlanges were selected as artists in residency at Atelier Holsboer in La Cité des Arts in Paris – period April-September 2014 – by the Mondriaan fund as a first phase of research.
 The project was supported in its development phase from 2014 to 2018 by the Mondriaan Fonds and Stichting Stokroos The exhibition Dust to *dust in Arti & Amicitiae was supported by Amsterdamse Fonds voor de Kunst

-2018 Oct The Sky is on the Earth, Arti & Amicitiae, Amsterdam, NL
+2018 Oct Dust to *dust, Arti & Amicitiae, Amsterdam, NL

 2017 Jan Cephea's chanting stones, Paleis van Mieris, Amsterdam, NL